Jarmill/peak/README.md

   box:        Box containing valid region X, default to [-1, 1]^n
 ```

 Output is stored in the structure `out`.
-Trajectories are sampled by the function `switch_sampler` after defining a `sampler()` function to randomly generate a trajectory on X0.
+Trajectories are sampled by the function `sampler`
+after filling in a `sampler_options` structure.
+The user-defined function `sampler_options.sampler.x()'
+will randomly pick a point on X0, and sampler will return the trajectory.

 The visualizing functions `state_plot, cost_plot, nonneg_plot` illustrate properties of trajectories.

 Examine and run `experiments/{pendulum_test, time_var_circ_2_1, sym_attractor_4_1, flow_half_safety}.m` as examples.